paunovic/track-request/README.md

 # track-request

-follow one request through a serverless stack: which lambdas it invoked, which batch jobs it submitted, what each printed - the whole tree, with durations, memory, log counts and errors per node:
+Follow one request through a serverless stack: which lambdas it invoked, which batch jobs it submitted, what each printed - the whole tree, with durations, memory, log counts and errors per node: